c-plus-plus-young/TI-Basic-Programs/Linear Algebra/README.md

 [A] and [B] first (must have the same number of rows: A should be mxn, B should be mx1).
 Stores answer to a new matrix [G].
 [G] is an augmented matrix- the last column is the solution.

+### PROJECTM
+Projection Matrix.
+Finds a projection matrix for the given matrix A. Outputs it in fraction form.